 Micro Project Grants Available!

-Jan 8, 2024 | News
+Nov 8, 2024 | News

 Members of the community are invited to get involved with improving and enhancing our greenspace and parks through the Sandy Springs Conservancy’s Micro Projects program.
 Project proposals are welcome and grants are available!

-Volunteer groups from businesses, congregations, schools, scouts or other groups of citizens are welcome to submit project proposals and to apply for SSC Micro Project grants.
-These Micro Project partners are expected to provide the volunteer manpower to plan the project, secure the supplies and implement the proposed project.
-Scout projects are encouraged to seek donations of supplies and raise funds that may be matched by a Micro Project grant.
+Micro Project grant winners are expected to provide the volunteer manpower to plan the project, secure the supplies and implement the proposed project.
+Scout projects are encouraged to seek donations of supplies and/or raise funds that may be matched by a Micro Project grant.

 Projects are selected based on the number of individuals to benefit from the completed project, the length of time to complete the project and the assessment of the feasibility of timely implementation.